TheAssembler1/nl-blog/_posts/2023-12-27-learning-about-hdf5.md

 }
 ```

-So you can see that working with HDF5 feels more like working with a database where you need to define a schema for which you can then use to perform operations against a files dataset.
+So you can see that working with HDF5 feels more like working with a database, where you need to define a schema that you can then use to perform operations.

 ## Dataset I/O Operations